helloakn/node-multi-authorizer-jwt/README.md

 ## Table of Contents
 - File Structure
 - npm Dependences
-- Installation
+- How to Install
-- Run
+- How to Run
-- Test
+- How to Test
 - Swagger

 ### File Structure